quat1024/simpletrophies/README.md

 Give your players a `simple_trophies:trophy` item with special NBT.
 All values are optional; if not specified, they will be created (which helps avoid problems caused by placing/breaking a trophy causing it to not stack with other trophies etc etc)

 - `TrophyName`: a string.
 Determines the name of the trophy item.
 Will change the item's name, and also the name that is displayed when you hover over the trophy block.
+Translation keys are acceptable values - in fact, all names passed in are treated as localization keys.
 Defaults to an empty string, which causes the name to display as "Trophy" and no in-world tooltip to appear.
 - `TrophyItem`: an item stack.
 Determines the item that is rotating on the trophy.
 Will show on the tooltip.
 Defaults to air.
 - `TrophyColorRed`, `TrophyColorGreen`, `TrophyColorBlue`: an integer 0 - 255, determines the tint of the inner ring of the trophy.
 All default to 255 which makes white.